OfficialPixelBrush/4Bit-DTL-Computer/PBP1204/Breakdown.md

 | Execute | A and B's NAND goes through                         |
 | Store   | Update A                                            |

-- Find corelation between cycle and instruction.
+- Find correlation between cycle and instruction.
 - Cycle + Inst = ADDRESS for Control Lines

 Control Lines go to: